wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Data format
 * If format is not defined - data type

 This data allows checking that values of the expected format are passed in each parameter.
+Inconsistencies can be the result of an attack or a scan of your API, for example:

-For example, you can check that `String` values ​​are not passed to the field with `IP`, or `Double` is not passed to the field where there should be a value no more than `Int32` - this may be an attack buffer overflow or scans of your API.
+* The `String` values ​​are passed to the field with `IP`
+* The `Double` values are passed to the field where there should be a value no more than `Int32`

 ### Sample preview